 The report reinforces PHR’s calls on the Myanmar government to launch immediate investigations of grave human rights violations against the Rohingya perpetrated by the Tatmadaw and Myanmar security forces, and to hold those responsible accountable for the atrocities they have committed.

-“Perpetrators of this degree of vicious and unrelenting violence must be held accountable and persecuted to the fullest extent of international law,” said Karen Naimer, JD, LLM, MA, PHR’s director of programs.
+“Perpetrators of this degree of vicious and unrelenting violence must be held accountable and prosecuted to the fullest extent of international law,” said Karen Naimer, JD, LLM, MA, PHR’s director of programs.
 “The torment, suffering, and injustices the Rohingya have endured is unfathomable.
 These accounts bolster the need for action by the government of Bangladesh and humanitarian partners to ensure that trauma-informed, survivor-centered treatment and support is accessible to survivors as they try to rebuild their lives.”

 The report includes a series of recommendations to the governments of Myanmar and Bangladesh; humanitarian agencies, donors, and local service providers; and the international community.
 Specifically, PHR calls on the international community to use all means to support a range of justice and accountability efforts and to ensure the government of Myanmar upholds the provisional measures issued in January 2020 by the International Court of Justice to protect the Rohingya from genocide, as well as to prevent the perpetration of any further atrocity crimes.